jdehlin/CacheSleeve/README.md

 ### Cache Expiration

 Set a time span that cache items should live for.
 When the item expires it will be invalidated across all connected servers.

+### Async Support

+All caching methods now have Async equivalents.

 Setup